-The most evident feature in the Co-O g(r) global behavior is that Car-Parrinello radial distribution functions are less sharp than experimental ones, while their classical analogues are sharper (see Figure 2).
-This last feature was also found in previously reported classical molecular dynamics.13
+The most evident feature in the Co-O g(r) global behavior is that Car-Parrinello RDFs are less sharp than experimental functions, while their classical analogues are sharper (see Figure 2).
+This last feature was also found in previously reported CLMD.13

-Differences between CPMD and experimental data can be quantified by fitting the g(r) first peaks with a typical gamma asymmetric distribution (see appendix for details, and Table II).
-Note that the R_m values reported in Table II are the average distances of the obtained distributions, that are shifted toward larger values with respect to the maximum of the g(r)'s of Table I, due to the asymmetry of the distributions.
-CPMD simulations slightly overestimate the position of the first Co-O peak (2.15 Å in CPMD-32 and 2.14 Å in CPMD-64) in comparison to experiments (2.09 Å), even if a very small improvement in R_m is obtained by using a larger simulation box.
+Differences between CPMD and the experimental data can be quantified by fitting the g(r) first peaks with a typical gamma asymmetric distribution (see Appendix for details, and Table 2).
+Note that the $R{\rm m}$ values reported in Table 2 are the average distances of the obtained distributions that are shifted toward larger values, with respect to the maximum of the g(r)distributions of Table 1, which is due to the asymmetry of the distributions.
+CPMD simulations slightly overestimate the position of the first Co-O peak (2.15 Å in CPMD-32 and 2.14 Å in CPMD-64) in comparison to experiments (2.09 Å), even if a very small improvement in $R{\rm m}$ is obtained by using a larger simulation box.
 Shorter distances and broader distributions are obtained from CPMD for Co-H distributions.
-Anyway, these differences, are always very small and of the same order of magnitude of what has been found from distribution peaks analysis by other authors, using different simulation methods.50
+Anyway, these differences, are always very small and of the same order of magnitude of what has been found from distribution peak analysis by other authors, using different simulation methods.50

-In Figure 3 we show the distribution of O-Co-O angles taking into account the first hydration shell water molecules as obtained from Car-Parrinello simulations (CPMD-32 and CPMD-64).
-In both cases we found two peaks at about 90° and 180° corresponding to an octahedral structure (in particular 89° and 170° for CPMD-32 and 90° and 175° for CPMD-64).
-Note that the 64 water molecule simulation provides two peaks closer to the ideal values, probably because of the better description of outer hydration shells, which consequently provide a finest description of the first hydration shell structure.
+In Figure 3, we show the distribution of O-Co-O angles, taking into account the first hydration shell water molecules, as obtained from Car-Parrinello simulations (CPMD-32 and CPMD-64).
+In both cases, we found two peaks (at \sim 90° and \sim 180°), corresponding to an octahedral structure (in particular, 89° and 170° for CPMD-32 and 90° and 175° for CPMD-64).
+Note that the 64-water-molecule simulation provides two peaks closer to the ideal values, probably because of the better description of outer hydration shells, which, consequently, provides a finest description of the first hydration shell structure.

-Structural analysis is completed by looking at water molecules in the second hydration shell.
-In Figure 4 we show the number of water molecules in the second hydration shell (CN2) as obtained by CP and CL molecular dynamics with increasing box sizes.
-The CPMD simulations with the small box (32 water molecules) clearly show that the second hydration shell is not sufficiently well described with this small box and small number of water molecules, and that a larger box is necessary to obtain a better behaved distribution.
-In CLMD we always obtain well-behaved (unimodal) and well defined peaked distributions probably because of the conjunction of the larger number of water molecules in the box and of the larger simulation time scales.
-We note that a more complete statistical sampling is useful to improve second shell description even with a small box size.
+Structural analysis is completed by examining the water molecules in the second hydration shell.
+In Figure 4, we show the number of water molecules in the second hydration shell (CN2), as obtained via CPMD and CLMD with increasing box sizes.
+The CPMD simulations with the small box (32 water molecules) clearly show that the second hydration shell is not sufficiently well-described with this small box and small number of water molecules, and that a larger box is necessary to obtain a better behaved distribution.
+In CLMD, we always obtain well-behaved (unimodal) and well-defined peaked distributions, probably because of the conjunction of the larger number of water molecules in the box and of the larger simulation time scales.
+We note that a more complete statistical sampling is useful to improve the second shell description, even with a small box size.

-In CPMD-64 simulations, the most probable number of water molecules in the second hydration shell is 12, while in CLMD simulations this probability function is centered at 11 water molecules - with large values of the probability also for CN2=12, but always smaller than for CN2=11, as shown in the same figure 4.
-The mean coordination numbers, shown in Table I, are thus on average 12.5 for CPMD-64 and ~ 11 for all CLMD.
+In CPMD-64 simulations, the most probable number of water molecules in the second hydration shell is 12, whereas in CLMD simulations, this probability function is centered at 11 water molecules; with large values of the probability also for CN2 = 12, but always smaller than for CN2 = 11, as shown in the same figure (Figure 4).
+The mean coordination numbers, which are shown in Table 1, are, thus, on average, 12.5 for CPMD-64 and \sim 11 for all CLMD.